imsweb/naaccr-xml/README.md

 Using the library
 -----------------

-There are three ways to use this library:
+There are four ways to use this library:

 1. Using the stream classes
 2. Using the NAACCR XML Utility class (NaaccrXmlUtils)
 3. Using the Graphical User Interface (Standlone)
+4. Using the no-GUI batch class (BatchProcessor)

 ### Using the stream classes
 This is the recommended way to use the library; 4 streams are provided: